To be eligible to vote, a person must meet the following eligibility requirements:

 - Current student fee statement

 A registered voter from your precinct can go with you to the polling place to sign an oath confirming your address.
+This is known as vouching.
 A registered voter can vouch for up to eight people.
-A voter who registers on Election Day by being vouched for cannot vouch for other persons attempting to register.
+A person who registers on Election Day and was vouched for cannot subsequently vouch for others.

-If you pre-registered to vote too close to Election Day, you may have received a Notice of Late Registration in the mail.
-This notice can be used to register.
+If you preregistered to vote less than 20 days before Election Day, you may get a Notice of Late Registration in the mail.
+Bring this notice with you when you go to vote, and use it as your proof of residence to register.